Life in a Northern Town

-"Life in a Northern Town" is the debut single by British band The Dream Academy, released in March 1985.
-It is from their self-titled debut studio album The Dream Academy.
-The song was written as an elegy to British folk musician Nick Drake.
-Written by band members Nick Laird-Clowes and Gilbert Gabriel, the song was produced by Laird-Clowes with help from Pink Floyd guitarist David Gilmour.
-The single reached No. 7 on the US Billboard Hot 100 chart in February 1986.
+"Life in a Northern Town" is the debut single by British band The Dream Academy, released in March 1985 as a promotional single from the band's self-titled debut studio album.
+Written by Nick Laird-Clowes and Gilbert Gabriel, the song was produced by Laird-Clowes and Pink Floyd guitarist David Gilmour.

+"Life in a Northern Town" reached No. 7 on the US Billboard Hot 100 chart in February 1986 and reached No. 15 on the UK charts.
 It is the band's highest charting single in the UK, the US, and Ireland.
-A cover version released in 2008 and recorded live by the American country music artists Sugarland, Little Big Town, and Jake Owen was also a minor American hit that year.

-Original version

-The Dream Academy released the original version of "Life in a Northern Town" as a single in 1985.
-The song appeared on their self-titled album.
-The single peaked at number seven on the US charts.

-Composition

-"Life in a Northern Town" was written as an elegy to British folk musician Nick Drake, who died in 1974.
+Writing

-Gilbert Gabriel, a member of the Dream Academy and co-writer of "Life in a Northern Town,” said that the inspiration for the tune came from his experience at Dartington College of Arts.
+Laird-Clowes has stated that the song is about the collapse of the shipping industry in the United Kingdom.
+Gilbert Gabriel, a member of The Dream Academy and co-writer of "Life in a Northern Town,” said that the inspiration for the tune came from his experience at Dartington College of Arts.

-The song, which took a year to record, includes elements of classical music, an "African-esque" chant of "hey ma ma ma ma,” which was later sampled by dance duo Dario G for their track "Sunchyme" and by the duo Tritonal, and hints of psychedelia.
-The song is written in the key of E major with a main chord pattern of E-A_{maj7}-E.
+According to Nick Laird-Clowes, "We had the idea, even before we sat down, to write a folk song with an African-style chorus.
+We started it and when we got to the verse melody, there was something about it that reminded me of Nick Drake."
+The song includes elements of classical music, an "African-esque" chant of "hey ma ma ma ma” (which was later sampled by dance duo Dario G for their track "Sunchyme" and by the duo Tritonal), and hints of psychedelia.
+"Life in a Northern Town" is written in the key of E major with a main chord pattern of E-A_{maj7}-E.

+"Life in a Northern Town" was dedicated to singer-songwriter Nick Drake, who died in 1974.
+Laird-Clowes said he wrote the song on the guitar that Drake is holding on the cover of his 1971 album Bryter Layter.

+Laird-Clowes told Mojo that his mentor Paul Simon spurred him to come up with the title; "I played him the song and he asked, 'What are you going to call it – Ah Hey Ma Ma Ma?'
+I told him that we intended to name it 'Morning Lasted All Day.'
+'That’s no good,' he said and so I came up with 'Life In a Northern Town,' which he thought was a great title."

+Release

+"Life in a Northern Town" was released as a single in 1985.
+It was included as a track on the band's self-titled album.
+The single peaked at number seven on the US charts and number 15 on the UK charts.
+In the United States, the single remained in the Billboard Top 100 for 21 weeks.